Ćići: Culture

-Ćići are Roman Catholic and all village churches are dated in the 16th and very early 17th century.
+Ćići are Roman Catholic.
+Almost all village churches date at least since the 16th century (some renovated and rebuilt by 20th century), but according to historical sources and late Gothic architecture elements some churches date since early 14th century.

 They made their living with semi-nomadic shepherding, selling lambs and wool and using the milk to make various dairy products, particularly cheese.
 Pastures and meadows were used as hay fields and in autumn, for grazing.
 However, for grazing in winter, they migrated to southern Istria.
 Farming covered personal needs, mostly potato, cabbage, beans, beet and less wheat, barley, oat and corn.
 Substantial income was acquired from forestry, cutting firewood, logging transported by draft horses and most often making k(a)rbunica, a wood pile covered with soil, producing charcoal.
 After 1945, agriculture and forestry weren't enough to maintain living standards.

 In Istria the Ćići in Ćićarija and in village Žejane were known for now almost extinct practice of singing folk songs, called bugarštine.
 This way of singing in Istria is known as bugarenje, while in Ćićarija also as pivati po starinsku, rozgat, kantat, guditi (Vodice, Dane, Jelovice, Golac), and žaliti (mourn).
 Males and females sing differently.
 The guditi or žaliti, (laments) is performed mostly by women everyday and when someone dies.
 In bugarenje are present melancholic verses of lyric, lyric-epic and epic poetry while the verses are short decasyllabics.
 Themes of epic poetry are mostly related to the Ottoman occupation.
 In contrast to epic poetry in Dalmatia and other parts of the Balkans, only three Turkish words (harač, ćorda, delija) were mentioned.
 The tradition of rain ritual prporuša was present until 20th century.